-All Nevada CDLs must be renewed in person every four years at the Department of Motor Vehicles.
-Go into your local full-service DMV office and submit the following:
+All Nevada CDLs must be renewed in person every 8 years at the Department of Motor Vehicles.
+(Note: The NV DMV will transition to CDLs that are valid for 8 years by 2018).
+CDL holders 65 years old and older are only able to renew a CDL for 4 years.
+To renew any Commercial driver's license go into your local full-service DMV office and submit the following:

 - Pay applicable fees (see "Renewal Fees," below).

-NOTE: If you've been convicted of two or more moving violations in the previous four years, you will probably be required to take the knowledge tests again, and possibly even the driving tests.
+NOTE: If you've been convicted of multiple moving violations, you will probably be required to take the knowledge tests again, and possibly even the driving tests.
 Talk to an examiner at your full-service DMV office for more details.

-If you wish to add an endorsement to your CDL or upgrade your license class, you will need to fill out a new Commercial Driver's License Application and pass the applicable knowledge and/or skills tests.
+If you wish to add an endorsement to your CDL or upgrade your license class, you will need to fill out a new Commercial Driver's License Application (Form DMV 002E) and pass the applicable knowledge and/or skills tests.